ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 | Optimism mainnet | To be determined |

-#### I am building on top of the AttestationStation but have some questions, where can I discuss these?
+#### I am building on the AttestationStation but have some questions, where can I discuss these?

 The best place to ask any dev related questions is the #dev-support channel on the [the Optimism Discord](https://discord-gateway.optimism.io/).
 If you need additional support check out this [Help Article](https://help.optimism.io/hc/en-us/articles/9762044018843-How-do-I-get-project-support-marketing-integrations-etc-).